Maki roll recipe for two. Learn how to make thin sushi rolls (hosomaki) at home with tuna, salmon, or cucumber in this beginner-friendly guide.

 Hosomaki is best eaten fresh.
 I recommend making only what you plan to eat within a couple of hours.
 The rice texture changes when refrigerated, so it’s better not to prepare it too far in advance.

-If I’m serving hosomaki as a meal, I usually prepare about 4–6 rolls total for my husband and me, along with a bowl of miso soup.
+If I’m serving hosomaki as a meal, I usually prepare about 4–6 rolls total for my husband and me, along with a bowl of simple miso soup.

 Sushi refers to seasoned rice with toppings or fillings in general.
 Maki is a type of sushi where the rice and filling are rolled in seaweed and sliced into pieces.